perploug/UkFest-AngularJS-Demo/readme.md

 **Code from my UK Umbraco festival 2013, to install, simply copy the app_code and app_plugins folder to the root of your site, run the people.sql against the current database, and finally restart your website.**

+##What is this?

+The included files was used during my session to show how you build a tree, intergrate it with a context menu, wire it up to dialogs, and editor, and how we make those views fetch and submit data to the server.
+Finally we reuse a lot of our logic, building a custom picker property editor to assign custom data to a document.

+Read the attached slides.md for each step with some additional comments

 ##Folder structure

 ###App_code